mw-it/seo4all/README.md

             <td></td>
         </tr>
         <tr>
-            <td>rel="canonical" from HTTPS to HTTP</td>
+            <td>rel="canonical" from HTTP to HTTPS</td>
-            <td>Recommendations: Set up a 301 redirect from the HTTP to the HTTPS version of your website in the rel="canonical" attribute.</td>
+            <td>Recommendations: Set up a 301 redirect from the HTTP to the HTTPS version of your website.
+In this case, you can be sure that search engines will rank HTTPS pages.</td>
             <td>onpage</td>
             <td></td>
             <td></td>